SyrupMG/SwiftUIBottomSheet/README.md

-    var shadow: Color? // color of shadow around sheet, shadow is absent when set to nil var background: Color // color of sheet background, default is system background color var handleColor: Color // color of drag handle, default is gray var topBarCornerRadius: CGFloat? // radius of top corners of sheet, default is nil wich equals to 15 var sizeChangeRequest: Binding<CGFloat> // binding wich changed when user changed size of sheet by dragging it's handle (see more info below)
+    var shadow: Color? // color of shadow around sheet, shadow is absent when set to nil var background: Color // color of sheet background, default is system background color var handleColor: Color // color of drag handle, default is gray var handlePosition: HandlePosition // position of drag handle when it visible - inside or outside bottomsheet var topBarCornerRadius: CGFloat? // radius of top corners of sheet, default is nil wich equals to 15 var sizeChangeRequest: Binding<CGFloat> // binding wich changed when user changed size of sheet by dragging it's handle (see more info below)
 }